ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 Upon receiving an authentication request, the system evaluates the Individual's fingerprints with the corresponding fingerprint in the Auth server as per the following steps:

-1. The authentication service request has the following parameters: id, Con, reqTime, txnId, MUA code, ver, MUA_Licensekey, MSA_license key, idType, pi, ad, fad, bio, pin, OTP, session key, HMAC Value, signature, namePri, msPri, mtPri, nameSec, msSec, mtSec, dCode, mId, Bios (bioType, attriType).
+1. The authentication service request has the following parameters: individualId, consentObtained, requestTime, transactionID, Auth-Partner-ID, version, MISP-LicenseKey, individualId, demo, bio, Bio_Type, otp, requestSessionKey, requestHMAC, signature, dCode, mId, Bios (bioType, attriType).
 Please refer Git for more details on [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Data%20Definition)

 2. The biometric is sent in [**Base-64 encoded format**](//en.wikipedia.org/wiki/Base64).
 1. The system then validated the following: